Steve Burrows CBE

 Neena Gill CBE

 For outstanding contribution to public service

 Neena Gill CBE MEP is currently in her third term as Labour MEP for the West Midlands, having previously served in 1999 - 2009 terms.
 She was the first British-Asian female to be elected in the UK and in the European Union in 1999.
 Prior to becoming an MEP, she was the youngest CEO of two pioneering housing organisations for a period expanding 13 years.
 This was due to recognition of her work as a prominent campaigner in the 1980s on homelessness, housing and social equality issues.
 Neena was the catalyst behind National Housing Federation addressing inequality within housing organisations that culminated in good practice guides on Race, Women and Homelessness.

-You can read the full oration for Neena Gill CBE here
+Read the full oration for Neena Gill CBE.

 In recognition of outstanding achievement in the digital industry